LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations

 \subsection{Routing Strategies}

-We evaluate two probe-based routing strategies that use predicted success probabilities $\hat{p}_M(x)$ to allocate queries across models with different capabilities and costs.
+We evaluate a probe-based utility routing strategy that use predicted success probabilities $\hat{p}_M(x)$ to allocate queries across models with different capabilities and costs.
+A cascading strategy is explored within the Appendix \ref{app:Cascade_Approach}.
 All experiments use maj@5 accuracy with K=5 generations on MATH~\cite{hendrycksmath2021}, and probes trained to predict maj@5 success as described in Section~\ref{sec:predicting_difficulty}.

-\paragraph{Cascade Routing} Let $M_s$ denote a base model and $M_l$ a stronger model with higher inference cost.
-For each input $x$, we use a threshold-based rule:

-where $\hat{p}_s(x)$ is the probe's estimated probability that $M_s$ will answer correctly, and $\tau \in [0,1]$ controls the tradeoff between performance and cost.
-Higher $\tau$ escalates more queries to $M_l$, increasing both accuracy and cost.

-We evaluate cascade routing with Qwen2.5-Math-1.5B as $M_s$ and Qwen2.5-Math-7B as $M_l$.
-This formulation naturally extends to multi-stage cascades with ordered model sets $\{M_1, \ldots, M_K\}$, where queries escalate sequentially until a model's estimated success probability exceeds its threshold.

 \paragraph{Utility-Based Routing} For routing among a heterogeneous pool of models, we use a simple utility-based rule.
 Let $\{M_1, \ldots, M_K\}$ denote available models with expected costs $\{\hat{c_1}, \ldots, \hat{c_K}\}$ based on average output cost from the train set.
 We normalise the expected cost $\hat{c_i}$ to be between [0-1] such that for a prompt $x$, we select: